junhee-ko/junhee-ko/README.md

 "Always Learning and Sharing"

-- I believe my growth is tied to the growth of my team, colleagues, and company.
+- I strive for continuous growth and deeply value sharing as a way to grow together with others.
-- I share my knowledge to foster mutual development.
+- I believe that meaningful development comes from mutual collaboration and knowledge sharing.

 ## Career